-On Sat, 6 Jul 2019 at 12:32, Steve Mynott steve.mynott@gmail.com wrote:
+On Sat, 6 Jul 2019 at 12:32, Steve Mynott <steve.mynott@gmail.com> wrote:

-I did a simple "strace dpkg -S /usr/bin/411toppm|grep open" and looked
+I did a simple "strace dpkg -S /usr/bin/411toppm|grep open" and looked at some of the paths and came up with

 basename `grep -rl "^/usr/bin/411toppm$" /var/lib/dpkg/info` .list